29 The Research Process

 STEP 3: Evaluate your information

 While you’re collecting materials for your assignment from various sources, it’s important to evaluate if the materials are good quality.
-Information found in a general internet search can range from being very reliable to not at all reliable.
+Information found in a general internet search can range from being very reliable to not reliable at all.
 It’s important that you check the quality of the information before you use it in your assignment.

 There are several different types of tools to help you evaluate information.
 Two of the most popular evaluation tools are:

-You can find information on using these tools in the Research Process Subject Guide.
+You can find information about these evaluation checklist tools in the Research Process Subject Guide.

 STEP 4: Cite your sources

-As you’re collecting information and materials during the research process, keep track of where you found the information.
+As you’re collecting information and materials, keep track of where you found the information.
 You must give credit and cite all the sources you use in the creation of your assignment including websites, books, articles, images, audio, video or any other source.
 If it was created by someone else, you must acknowledge this by giving the author or creator credit.
 Not citing your sources is considered plagiarism, and is a violation of the NSCC Academic Integrity Policy and can have serious consequences.

 Explore the Academic Integrity and APA Citation chapter of this book for more information.
 The NSCC Libraries APA Style Guide will show you examples of how to cite different types of sources to ensure you are giving proper credit in your assignment or paper.
 When in doubt, ask you Campus Library staff for help.